 Since the start of the Fifth Assembly, work has been underway to make use of the opportunity the Wales Act 2017 gives us to make our parliament a more effective, accessible and diverse legislature.

-The Welsh Parliament and Elections (Wales) Bill will change the name of the National Assembly for Wales to the Welsh Parliament, lower the voting age for Assembly elections to 16, amend the law relating to disqualification from being an Assembly Member, and make other changes to the Assembly’s electoral and internal arrangements.
+change the name of the National Assembly for Wales, lower the voting age for Assembly elections to 16, amend the law relating to disqualification from being an Assembly Member, and make other changes to the Assembly’s electoral and internal arrangements.

 The Commission intends that the changes proposed by the Bill will be implemented by 2021.